Page Title

 And not one swallow even thought

-To call a small bye bye.
+To call a small 'bye bye'.

-They streamed across the countryside -
+They streamed across the countryside,

-The towns and cities too.
+And towns and cities too.

-They crossed long sandy beaches;
+They crossed long sandy beaches,

-Then traversed those seas of blue.
+Then traversed some waves of blue.

 They looked down onto Eastern France,

-But, no time to taste the wine,
+But, no time to taste their wine.

-Goodbye to France, it’s onwards now,
+Goodbye to France, it’s onwards now.

 Their journey’s going fine.

-Through Eastern Spain, Morocco,
+Through Eastern Spain, Morocco

 And the desert’s soon in sight.

-See the Congo’s down below.
+See, the Congo’s down below!

-Far away from ice and snow.
+Away from ice and snow.

 South Africa’s their final stop . . . . but